porismltd/open-standards/docs/techniques.md

 A concept is a generalisation of a type of abstract or physical thing, describing its main features.
 It is less specific than a class although concepts may be viewed as base classes from which more specialised classes are derived.

-The British Standards Institute’s [Publicly Available Specification (PAS) 182](http://shop.bsigroup.com/pas182) describes the ‘Smart city concept model’ which gives a set of concepts from which any data model may be constructed.
+The British Standards Institute's [Publicly Available Specification (PAS) 182](http://shop.bsigroup.com/pas182) describes the 'Smart city concept model' which gives a set of concepts from which any data model may be constructed.

 <table>
   <tr>